Updated March 20th, 2019

 Getting the right tenants is crucial to having a good investing experience.
 Bad things will most likely happen (so budget for it!), but you can definitely do your part to make sure it doesn’t happen often.

 When looking for tenants, make sure you run background and credit checks and look at their rental history.
 You should also ask for and get in touch with their past landlords and references.
 It may also be a good idea to get a copy of the last three months worth of bank statements to verify their cash flow.

 While no one likes to get a call late at night requesting you to come to unstop a toilet, you should create a cordial relationship with your tenants and be available for them to access in an emergency.
 Make sure you outline in your contract what you do and do not require them to maintain themselves.

 Schedule regular checks to make sure the property is in good shape.
 One way many landlords work this out is to come to change the batteries on the smoke alarm every 3-6 months.
 This allows you the opportunity to walk through the house and get a feel for how well they are taking care of the place without being intrusive.

-Collecting rent is often uncomfortable to those who are not used to doing so.
+Collecting rent is often uncomfortable for those who are not used to doing so.
 It’s a good idea to outline expectations in your contract that specifically state how your tenant will pay rent and what the penalty will be for late rent.